 Beyond the physical benefits of getting active, physical activity can improve sleep and mental health outcomes as well.
 There is no such thing as “bad physical activity”, so every move you make is a step in the right direction.
 Getting active is a great tool to support your overall health and well-being.

 What is one message you’d want to give someone with a disability, thinking about integrating more physical activity into their lives?

 Start slow and progress.
-Something is better than nothing, so don’t feel like you have to go all-out all at once.
-In time, you can challenge yourself a bit more by getting active for longer periods of time, increasing the intensity, trying to cover similar distances faster (or in less time), or could add inclines or stairs to your activities.
+Something is better than nothing, so don’t feel like you have to go all out all at once.
+In time, you can challenge yourself a bit more by getting active for longer periods of time, increasing the intensity, trying to cover similar distances faster (or in less time), or adding inclines or stairs to your activities.

 Anything else you’d like to add?